flucoma/flucoma-docs/doc/PCA.rst

    :arg action: Run when done

-   Train this model on a :fluid-obj:`DataSet` but don't transform the data
+   Train this model on a :fluid-obj:`DataSet` to determine the principal components, but don't transform any data.

 :message transform:

-   :arg sourceDataSet: Source data, or the DataSet name
+   :arg sourceDataSet: source DataSet

-   :arg destDataSet: Destination data, or the DataSet name
+   :arg destDataSet: destination DataSet

    :arg action: Run when done

-   Given a trained model, apply the reduction to a source :fluid-obj:`DataSet` and write to a destination.
-Can be the same for both input and output (in-place).
-Returns the fraction of accounted variance, aka the fidelity of the new representation: a value near 1.0 means a higher fidelity to the original.
+   Given a trained model, transform a source :fluid-obj:`DataSet` into the PCA-space and write to a destination DataSet.
+The DataSets can be the same for both input and output (performs the operation in-place).
+This process returns the fraction (between 0 and 1) of explained variance.

 :message inverseTransform:

-   :arg sourceDataSet: Source data, or the DataSet name
+   :arg sourceDataSet: source DataSet

-   :arg destDataSet: Destination data, or the DataSet name
+   :arg destDataSet: destination DataSet

    :arg action: Run when done

-   Given a trained model, invert a source :fluid-obj:`DataSet` containing dimensions that are principal components to a destination :fluid-obj:`DataSet` with the dimensionality of the data that was used to ``fit``. :fluid-obj:`DataSet` can be the same for both input and output (the operation will be performed in-place).
+   Given a trained model, invert a source :fluid-obj:`DataSet` containing ``numDimensions`` dimensions that are in PCA-space to a destination :fluid-obj:`DataSet` with the dimensionality of the data that was used to ``fit``. :fluid-obj:`DataSet` can be the same for both input and output (the operation will be performed in-place).

 :message fitTransform:

-   :arg sourceDataSet: Source data, or the DataSet name
+   :arg sourceDataSet: source DataSet

-   :arg destDataSet: Destination data, or the DataSet name
+   :arg destDataSet: destination DataSet

    :arg action: Run when done

    :fluid-obj:`PCA#fit` and :fluid-obj:`PCA#transform` in a single pass.
-Returns the fraction of accounted variance, aka the fidelity of the new representation: a value near 1.0 means a higher fidelity to the original.
+Returns the fraction (between 0 and 1) of explained variance.

 :message transformPoint: